Davsan88/guidesAndNotes/aws_practitioner.md

 ### What is Amazon?

 Amazon.com, Inc. is a multinational technology company based in Seattle, Washington, that focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.
 It is one of the Big Five companies in the U.S. information technology industry.

+### What is AWS?

+Amazon Web Services (AWS) is a subsidiary of Amazon providing on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
+AWS offers scalable, reliable, and low-latency cloud services.